pkliui/data-science/specialization/get-clean-data/README.md

-# Getting and cleaning data project
+# Getting and cleaning data in R project

 **This is a week 4 programming assignment in Getting and Cleaning Data course, Data Sceince Specialization, Johns Hopkins University, Coursera**